pacoita/angular2-hangman/README.md

 $ npm run typings install
 `

 **Note:** you should run the application as administrator.
-Otherwise zou will be welcome with the following message: 'Running without elevated rights.
+Otherwise you will be welcome with the following message:
+'Running without elevated rights.
 Running Ember CLI "as Administrator" increases performance significantly.'

 ##Run